BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 For now, it works fine on the TV.

 The only thing to consider is, that if you have Wi-Fi somewhere, and you are planing to use it, the CarPlay dongle works over Wi-Fi so the connection to your home Wi-Fi will get disconnected.
 I don't think this is a huge bummer, but maybe a thing to note since I don't have Cellular data at my place.

+(10.09.2022)
+The touch display did arrive and it worked flawlessly.